-In January 2016, a dear person within my family's life was diagnosed with breast cancer.
+Early 2016, my mom's best friend was diagnosed with breast cancer.
 Genetically, it was expected to happen, but emotionally it was devastating news.
-Suzannah, who is an incredible and hilarious woman, was faced with something that lacks a sense of humor.
-At the time of her diagnosis, the discussion of “fake tits, post-op” offered an optimistic, yet prosthetic edge.
-The harsh reality, that part of a person’s identity could be stripped away by disease and then reconstructed by choice, inspired The Fake Tit Fund.
+Suzannah, who is an incredible and hilarious woman, was faced with something that lacked a sense of humor.
+At the time of her diagnosis, the discussion of “fake tits, post-op” offered an optimistic edge for her.
+I was interested in how the treatment plan of breast cancer included follow-up aesthetic decisions that each victim of the disease is left to decide upon and deal with.
+The realization that part of a person’s identity, breasts, could be removed due to disease and reconstructed by choice, inspired The Fake Tit Fund.

-My aim was to explore the reality of breast reconstruction following breast cancer treatment.
-I planned to document the physical processes of healing and adapting to a new identity and new breasts.
-As I began approaching people on Instagram, I noticed many survivors opting out of reconstruction, documented through their personal accounts, as well as publicity surrounding "going flat" in the media.
-My focus broadened as I became aware of vastly different aesthetic decisions.
+My aim was to explore the reality of reconstruction following breast cancer treatment.
+I planned to document the physical and emotional process of healing and adapting to a new identity and new breasts.
+As I began approaching people on Instagram, I noticed many survivors opting out of reconstruction, documented through their personal accounts, as well as seeing more visuals of women "going flat" in the media.
+My focus broadened as I became aware of vastly different aesthetic decisions made by the community.